CPE (carbapenemase-producing Enterobacterales) are bacteria (bugs) that live in the gut.

 Symptoms of CPE infection

-Symptoms of a CPE infection are a lot like symptoms of other serious infections.
+Symptoms of a CPE infection include:

 - a high temperature